brettcannon/caniusepython3/README.md

 to transition to Python 3 in order to allow you to make the same transition.
 It will also list what projects have no explicit dependency blocking their transition so you can ask them consider starting a port to Python 3.

+If you prefer a web interface, please use https://caniusepython3.com by Jannis Leidel.
 <!-- END long_description -->

 [![Build Status](https://travis-ci.org/brettcannon/caniusepython3.png?branch=master)](http://img.shields.io/travis/brettcannon/caniusepython3.svg)